kirkpatrickprice/windows-audit-scripts/README.md

 In certain situations, the default location produces output errors.
 This seems to be when the Desktop folder is itself synchronized through OneDrive.
 If this happens, you can use the `-OutPath` parameter to override the default folder.
 The filename will be still be named after the host's name.

+The Windows Time Service (`W32Time`) is needed for some of the time synchronization settings, but it is not guaranteed to be running.
+This is especially the case on Windows 10 desktops, but might be the case for member servers as well.
+There is a parameter `StartTimeService` that will allow the script to start the service if it's not running.
+If this parameter is not set, we will also prompt the user if it's OK to start the service.
+This defaults to "Yes - it is OK" after 30 seconds.
+If the script started the service, then it will also stop it when it is no longer needed.
+If we didn't start it, or if it was overridden when prompted, then we leave it alone.

 You can also use `Get-Help ./kpwinaudit.ps1` (with the usual variations such as `-Detailed` or `-Examples` to obtain additional information.

 Your auditor will ask you to upload all of the output files from the identified sample as a ZIP to the Online Audit Manager portal.